Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 By far, the most powerful and useful feature of the Yaeger course is their personalized coaching and support.
 It starts with two 15-minute calls with founder Phil Yaeger himself.

-From there, Bundle + students get direct access through the “Instructor Hotline” to top members of the Yaeger team.
+From there, students who sign up for the Plus course get direct access through the “Instructor Hotline” to top members of the Yaeger team.
 There is a limit on how many times you can call per month, but generally, if you have a substantive question or want to chat about test taking strategy, you can always reach out to the Yaeger experts.

 Curriculum and Coursework: While our team likes Yaeger’s straightforward and methodical approach to prep, Becker’s curriculum is simply too comprehensive and deep to overlook.
 Their video-based lessons, live class sessions and stacks of practice material are about the highest quality in the CPA review space.
 Edge: Becker.